Foreign tax relief

 Base Erosion and Profit Shifting (BEPS) Agreement

 On 7 June 2017, Japan signed a Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS, which will not be effective until the instrument of ratification is submitted.
-As of 30 September 2019, it is effective with Australia, Austria, Belgium, Canada, Denmark, Finland, France, Georgia, Guernsey, Iceland, India, Ireland, Isle of Man, Israel, Jersey, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Poland, Russia, Serbia, Singapore, Slovakia, Slovenia, Sweden, Switzerland, Ukraine, United Arab Emirates, and the United Kingdom.
+As of 30 September 2020, it is effective with Australia, Austria, Belgium, Canada, Cyprus, Czech Republic, Denmark, Finland, France, Georgia, Guernsey, Iceland, India, Indonesia, Ireland, Isle of Man, Israel, Jersey, Republic of Korea, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Mauritius, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Qatar, Russia, San Marino, Saudi Arabia, Serbia, Singapore, Slovakia, Slovenia, Sweden, Switzerland, Ukraine, United Arab Emirates, United Kingdom, and Uruguay.